thevileo/Trade-Ogre-Alerter/README.md

 Q: What is the SELL/BUY/STRONG BUY used for? <br>
 A: This is for daily trading.
 It will be an indicator if the current price is greater or less then the inital price.
 I used this as a reference to find dips I might be interested in that day.

+Q: Can I monitor Multiple Crytpos? <br>
+A: Yes you can!
+Just open up another instance of TOA(Trade Ogre Alerts) and set your criteria.
+The Save buttons are the only thing you have to be mindful of if you utilize this functionality.<p>